-Extract from Conroy v Deputy Commissioner of Taxation QSC 206:
+This decision has been referred to in cases such as Conroy v Deputy Commissioner of Taxation QSC 206:

 “The argument is that the Governor- General was appointed by commission by the Queen as Queen of Australia and that there is no-one answering that description having any legal role in the constitutional or legal affairs of this country.
 The argument is one which has been raised a number of times and it can, I think, be seen set out in somewhat more extensive form in the judgment of the Chief Justice of South Australia in Money Tree Management Systems Pty Ltd v Deputy Commissioner of Taxation SASC 54.